 There is no definitive answer to this question, although scientists have been trying to answer this question for decades.
 But, according to many of them, there is evidence and statistics that support the theory that this is an inherited skin condition.
 In other words, if the parents or their close family members have asthma, eczema or allergies, there is a great chance that their child will have this health issue too.

-It’s good to highlight the fact that eczema is not some sort of allergic reaction to specific compounds or substances.
+It’s good to highlight the fact that it is not some sort of allergic reaction to specific compounds or substances.
 However, irritants and/or allergens that are frequently found in the environment, like cigarette smoke or pollen, can lead to the emergence of baby eczema.
-In rare cases, baby eczema is a result of allergens found in the food consumed by the baby.
+In rare cases, it is a result of allergens found in the food consumed by the baby.
 The same goes for the diet practiced by breastfeeding mothers.
 Obviously, they can transfer these allergens through milk.

 The rash we’ve mentioned before usually looks like thick, dry, scaly skin.
 But, in some cases, it might include small, oozing red bumps.
 In a smaller number of cases, the bumps can get infected after intense scratching.
 This scratching can also make the skin scarred, darkened and thickened after some period of time..